College Ride, Church Road and Vicarage Road

 Was this beech tree planted by Lord Nelson?

 The beech tree survived the storm and is still there.
 When Mark wrote to me I had not heard of the connection , though I have heard it since from another sourse so I assume that it is correct.
-It is also reported that Nelson stayed at both the adjacent Beech House and at Hallgrove, though other reports indicate that Beech House was built much more recently than that.
+I have also heard reports that Nelson stayed at both the near-by Bagshot Hall (now demolised) and at Hallgrove.
+One suggestion I heard that Nelson had stayed at Beech House itself has to be flawed as the property was not built until about a century after his death.
 Location of the beech tree.
 Do you know about the tree?
 Please use the message pad below to reply.
 There is more about Nelson here.

 Doodlebug